mseminatore/TeslaJS/README.md

 In order to use the library and/or samples you must first download and install **Node.js** from http://nodejs.org

-An installable module for 'npm' will be provided in the future.
+An installable module for 'npm' is available.
+To download and install the library and its dependencies globally:

+    npm install -g teslajs-pkg

+Or if you want to install to a local project directly:

+    npm install teslajs-pkg

-You can install from the github source.
+You can also install directly from the github source.
 Either download and unzip the source or clone the repository.
 Then from the root level of the library directory:

     npm install